Lease Liabilities: The balance sheet impact

 There are material impacts to the income statement and the bottom line on a balance sheet.
 A potential variable here is the discount rate used to calculate the present value of the lease liability.

-There are a few factors that impact the amount of the lease liability — the lease term, the lease payment and the discount rate.
+The discount rate for lease liability calculations should be the interest rate implicit in the lease if it is readily determinable.
+If not, lessees use the incremental borrowing rate, or for private companies, a risk-free rate practical expedient is available.
 ASC 842 requires that the interest rate implicit in the lease be used as the discount rate—if the implicit interest rate is known or can be readily determined.
 Since lessors don’t often share the rate with the lessee or disclose other information required to accurately calculate the implicit interest rate.

 In those cases, the lessee should use the company’s incremental borrowing rate.
 This is the interest rate the lessee would have to pay to borrow money on a collateralized basis over a similar term and amount that equals the lease payments in a similar economic environment.